-Are you working in a caustic environment where corrosion is important in material selection?
-Are you concerned about rust forming on the structural parts and fasteners you use due to a damp or moist environment?
+Are you working in a caustic environment where corrosion is an important factor in material selection?
+Are you concerned about rust forming on structural parts and fasteners due to a wet or moist environment?

 What is stainless steel?

-The chrome-oxide layer is what makes the steel stainless or "stain less".
+The chrome-oxide layer is what makes the stainless steel "stain less".

 Does stainless steel rust?

-Stainless does not mean that minor surface rust may not appear.
-It is quite common, particularly in harsh environments, to see “tea stains” on the surface of stainless steel, where a small amount of surface rust has formed.
-But what is critical is that the rust does not penetrate the body of the fastener, thus maintaining its integrity.
+It is actually quite common, particularly in harsh environments, to see “tea stains” on the surface of stainless steel, where a small amount of surface rust has formed.

 What are the types of stainless steel?